StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Transformation_Process.md

 ```

 ### Python scripts
 For the easy deployment some python scripts are necessary.
-The FileCreator detects which scripts are needed and add the files from the resource folder to the target artifact and inserts a command in the `deploy.sh`.
+The FileCreator detects which scripts are needed and adds the files from the resource folder to the target artifact and inserts a command in the `deploy.sh`.
 For further information about the scripts see [here](Python_Scripts_Overview.md)

 ### Additional buildpacks